ferdsformanes/monitoring_projects/grafana_value_mapping_simple_guide.md

-# Simple Guide: How to Use Value Mapping in Grafana
+# How to Use Value Mapping in Grafana
+  Value mapping makes your dashboards more readable and user-friendly.

 ## 1. Open or Create a Panel
 - Go to your dashboard.